NixOS/nix.dev/source/contributing/documentation/writing-a-tutorial.md

 - Ensuring that the instructions are neither too sparse nor too dense for learners
 - Finding ever-more succinct and clear ways to convey ideas

-Follow these steps to avoid re-doing work
+Follow these steps to avoid redoing work

 ### Pick a topic

 There is a [tracking issue](https://github.com/NixOS/nix.dev/issues/572) for tutorials that the documentation team has decided should exist as part of the tutorial series.
 Pick an issue that covers a topic that you're either knowledgeable about or have a particular interest in.

-Check referenced issues and pull request to make sure you won't duplicate work that someone else has already started!
+Check referenced issues and pull requests to make sure you won't duplicate work that someone else has already started!

 There are more [tutorial requests](https://github.com/NixOS/nix.dev/issues?q=is%3Aopen+is%3Aissue+label%3Atutorial) than captured in the outline.
 [Open a new issue](https://github.com/NixOS/nix.dev/issues/new?&template=tutorial.md) if what you wanted to work on isn't tracked anywhere.
 This is an opportunity for you to clarify your goals, and an opportunity for everyone else to find out that there's interest in that subject.

-### Submit an pull request with an outline
+### Submit a pull request with an outline

 Submit a pull request with an outline of the tutorial following [our recommended structure](#structure).
 The outline should contain bullet points on each section's content.